mmcdermott/comprehensive_MTL_EHR/README.md

 recommend) pre-setting all args for scripts in (appropriately named) json files in the relevant experiment directories, then simply passing the directory to the given script (according to the appropriate `arg`) and adding `--do_load_from_dir`, at which point the script will load all arguments from the json file automatically.
-Note that some args (specifically `rotation`, which should always be 0, and `notes`, which should always be `no_notes`) are held-out args from older versions of the code, and can be largely ignored.
+Note that some args (specifically `regression_task_weight`, which should always be 0, `notes`, which should always be `no_notes`, and `task_weights_filepath`, which should always be `''`) are held-out args from older versions of the code, and can be largely ignored.
+Similarly, the modeltype specific args corresponding to CNN, Self-attention, or Linear projection models are also no longer used.
+Some sample args for different settings are given in `Sample Args`.
+Please raise a github issue or contact mmd@mit.edu or bretnestor@cs.toronto.edu with any questions.

 ## Hyperparameter Tuning
 To perform hyperparameter tuning, set up a base experimental directory, and add a config file describing your